poloclub/magictable-api/README.md

 ## Stopping Inference

-When you want to stop your inference API, run the following command: `conda deactivate unitable-api-final` (also found within terminate.txt).
+When you want to stop your inference API, run the following command: `conda deactivate` (also found within terminate.txt).

 ## Restarting Inference